Celebrates individuals and organisations that have made an outstanding impact on the British pig sector during the course of their work.

 The David Black Award has been honouring exceptional contributions to the pig industry for over 60 years.
 Inspired by the East Anglian pig farmer of the same name, this prestigious accolade is awarded to an individual or organisation that has made an outstanding impact on the British Pig Sector through their work.

-The closing date to submit nominations is 31 August 2020.
+Nominations have closed.
 The winner will be announced at the National Pig Awards.

 Angela Christison, AHDB Pork Strategy director and chair of the independent judging panel, commented: “The David Black Award has huge historic importance and is as relevant today as over 60 years ago.
 Excellent nutrition has never been so vital for the health and wellbeing of the nation, and so many are working hard to keep producing, processing and promoting English pig meat.